-If you bought or sold real estate in the current year, there are tax implications.
-The purchase price, date of the transaction and the purpose of the property may be needed for your overseas tax return.
-If you own rental property, you will need to provide a financial statement detailing the income and applicable expenses, as well as when acquired and how many terms it was rented for the tax year being worked on.
+If you bought or sold real estate in the current year, tax implications are inevitable.
+The purchase price, date of the transaction, and the purpose of the property are potentially necessary for your overseas tax return.
+If you own rental property, you will need to provide a financial statement detailing the income and applicable expenses, as well as when acquired and how many terms it was rented for during the relevant tax year.
 Check out The Complete Guide to Real Estate Investment for even more information.

 Withdrawals from your pension, IRA, or equivalent retirement account(s) must be reported.
 The financial institution or your employer will usually send you a 1099-R. They may also send the foreign equivalent.
 They will report withdrawals at the end of each year.
-This must be included on your overseas tax return.
+You must include this on your overseas tax return.

 Social Security Benefits

-Social Security benefits will be reported to you via Form 1099-SSA.
-This should be given to whoever is preparing your overseas tax return.
-Your preparer should also double check the Social Security agreements.
-If your host country has an agreement, this can impact your taxes.
-This is especially important if you are self-employed.
+Social security benefits will be reported to you via Form 1099-SSA which should be given to whoever is preparing your overseas tax return.
+Your preparer should also double-check the social security agreements.
+If your host country has an agreement, this can impact your taxes, which is especially important if you are self-employed.

-If you have business, trust or partnership interests, you need to report them.
-You will be provided with a Schedule K-1 or equivalent.
+If you have business, trust, or partnership interests, you need to report them.
+You will receive a Schedule K-1 or equivalent.
 Be sure to send any miscellaneous income that may have been reported to you on Form 1099-MISC.
-Other sources of income reported on your overseas tax return include unemployment reported via 1099-G or any alimony or child support received.
+Other sources of income reported on your expat tax return include unemployment reported via 1099-G or any alimony or child support received.

 Interest & Taxes Paid

-Interest that you paid on a mortgage for your home or against an outstanding student loan is deductible on your overseas tax return.
-There are other deductible taxes as well.
-This includes foreign income taxes, real and personal property taxes, and local excise taxes.
+Interest that you paid on a mortgage for your home or against an outstanding student loan is deductible on your expat tax return.
+Other deductible taxes include foreign income taxes, real and personal property taxes, and local excise taxes.
 Please provide documents for any deductible taxes and interest paid by you.

 Foreign Housing Expenses

 Qualified individuals may elect to deduct a certain amount for foreign housing expenses.
-Your preparer can determine whether you qualify.
-You will be asked to provide details of your foreign housing expenses, including rent, utilities, property insurance, repairs and parking.
-To learn more about the foreign housing expenses, see our US Expat Taxes Explained series.
+Your preparer can determine whether or not you qualify.
+You will be asked to provide details of your foreign housing expenses, including rent, utilities, property insurance, repairs, and parking.

 Your children and other dependents can be a source of deductions or credits.
 Please make sure to provide all dependent information.
-You also need to explain expenses incurred for child care for children under 13.
+You also need to explain expenses incurred for childcare for children under 13.
 If you have children enrolled in higher education and pay for their education, you may also receive a deduction or credit.
-This can help cover the tuition expenses, so be sure to provide information on these expenses.
+This can help cover the tuition expenses, so be sure to provide necessary info on these expenses.